johnthedy/Adaptive-Kriging-Using-PSO-HHs-in-HECRAS3D/README.md

 HEC-RAS model is not provided in this bundle but the connection code between Kriging reliability method and HEC-RAS model using MATLAB is provided.
-Original and Modified input file from HEC-RAS (ok.g03
+Original and Modified input file from HEC-RAS (ok.g03 and ok.u33) also provided.
+Note that Ori_ok.g03 and Ori_ok.u33 are modified input file where important variable is changed into constant.
+At every iteration, those constants inside modified input file will be swap with certain number then new files ok.g03 and ok.u33 is created.

 For Kriging model, Kriging algorithm used in this study is solely taken from DACE toolbox Thanks to: Nielsen, H. B. (Author), Lophaven, S. N.